LeanderLXZ/dht-go/README.md

   - repartition the affected keys on the existing node;
   - reorganize the neighbor nodes;
   - to connect new nodes to DHT through a guiding mechanism.
-- For example, in Apache Cassandra [(John Hammink, 2019)](https://aiven.io/blog/an-introduction-to-apache-cassandra#:~:text=This%20is%20one%20of%20the,and%20data%20centers%20go%20down), an open-source NoSQL DHT system, each node can communicate with a constant amount of other nodes, which let the system to scale linearly over a huge number of nodes.
+- For example, in Apache Cassandra, an open-source NoSQL DHT system, each node can communicate with a constant amount of other nodes, which let the system to scale linearly over a huge number of nodes [(John Hammink, 2019)](https://aiven.io/blog/an-introduction-to-apache-cassandra#:~:text=This%20is%20one%20of%20the,and%20data%20centers%20go%20down).

 ## References
 1. Byers, John, Jeffrey Considine, and Michael Mitzenmacher.
 "Simple load balancing for distributed hash tables."
 International Workshop on Peer-to-Peer Systems.
 Springer, Berlin, Heidelberg, 2003.